magentaqin/aha-algorithm/dynamic-programming/buy-sell-stock(II).md

              Then buy on day 4 (price = 3) and sell on day 5 (price = 6), profit = 6-3 = 3.

 #### Answer One(O(n), run time 64ms)
 The problem flattens to this: sell immediately as you can.
+And you can buy and sell on one day.(Sell first, then buy.)
 ```javascript
 var maxProfit = function(prices) {
   return prices.reduce((profit, price, i, prices) => {